latchbio/latch/docs/source/basics/local_development.md

 ...
 ```
 Then when running `latch develop`, any changes to files or additional files created in the `wf` directory will be reflected in the development environment.

+Files that are deleted locally are not automatically deleted in the development environment.
+Finally, any changes to the Dockerfile which you would like to reflect in the development environment require a rebuild.

 ## Exploring the environment